treker-mk/website/src/content/faq_en.md

 <details>
   <summary id=are-you-paid>Are you paid for creating the dashboard (charts, tables, models)?</summary>

 Not at all.
-Sledilnik is a non-profit initiative created to support the ongoing compiling and editing of key data on the spread of the coronavirus in Slovenia.
+Treker is a non-profit initiative created to support the ongoing compiling and editing of key data on the spread of the coronavirus in North Macedonia.
 Our database is public and freely available, free of charge, and non-commercial, and will remain so.
 Please check [How can I obtain and use your database?](#data-usage)

 </details>

 <details>
   <summary id=tech-used>Which tools did you use to build the website/web app?</summary>

-The site is in JavaScript using Vue.js, the visualizations and graphs are made in F# using Highcharts libraries, and the project is open and available on [GitHub – Sledilnik](https://github.com/sledilnik).
+The site is in JavaScript using Vue.js, the visualizations and graphs are made in F# using Highcharts libraries, and the project is open and available on [GitHub – Treker](https://github.com/treker).

 </details>